-To just send whatever cookie you want to a server, you can use CURLOPT\COOKIE to set a cookie string like this:
+To just send whatever cookie you want to a server, you can use CURLOPT_COOKIE to set a cookie string like this:

-'''

 curl_easy_setopt(easyhandle, CURLOPT_COOKIE, "name1=var1; name2=var2;");

-'''

 In many cases, that is not enough.
-You might want to dynamically save whatever cookies the remote server passes to you, and make sure those cookies are then used accordingly on later requests.
+You might want to dynamically save whatever cookies the remote server passes to you, and make sure those cookies are then use accordingly on later requests.

 One way to do this, is to save all headers you receive in a plain file and when you make a request, you tell libcurl to read the previous headers to figure out which cookies to use.
-Set the header file to read cookies from with CURLOPT\COOKIEFILE.
+Set header file to read cookies from with CURLOPT_COOKIEFILE.

-The CURLOPT\COOKIEFILE option also automatically enables the cookie parser in libcurl.
+The CURLOPT_COOKIEFILE option also automatically enables the cookie parser in libcurl.
 Until the cookie parser is enabled, libcurl will not parse or understand incoming cookies and they will just be ignored.
 However, when the parser is enabled the cookies will be understood and the cookies will be kept in memory and used properly in subsequent requests when the same handle is used.
 Many times this is enough, and you may not have to save the cookies to disk at all.
-Note that the file you specify to CURLOPT\COOKIEFILE doesn't have to exist to enable the parser, so a common way to just enable the parser and not read any cookies is to use the name of a file you know doesn't exist.
+Note that the file you specify to CUR-LOPT_COOKIEFILE doesn't have to exist to enable the parser, so a common way to just enable the parser and not read able might be to use a file name you know doesn't exist.

-If you would rather use existing cookies that you've previously received with your Netscape or Mozilla browsers, you can make libcurl use that cookie file as input.
-The CURLOPT\COOKIEFILE is used for that too, as libcurl will automatically find out what kind of file it is and act accordingly.
+If you rather use existing cookies that you've previously received with your Netscape or Mozilla browsers, you can make libcurl use that cookie file as input.
+The CURLOPT_COOKIEFILE is used for that too, as libcurl will automatically find out what kind of file it is and act accordingly.

-Perhaps the most advanced cookie operation libcurl offers, is saving the entire internal cookie state back into a Netscape/Mozilla formatted cookie file.
+The perhaps most advanced cookie operation libcurl offers, is saving the entire internal cookie state back into a Netscape/Mozilla formatted cookie file.
 We call that the cookie-jar.
-When you set a file name with CURLOPT\COOKIEJAR, that file name will be created and all received cookies will be stored in it when $curl\easy\cleanup(3)$ is called.
-This enables cookies to get passed on properly between multiple handles without any information getting lost.
+When you set a file name with CURLOPT_COOKIEJAR, that file name will be created and all received cookies will be stored in it when curl_easy_cleanup(3) is called.
+This enabled cookies to get passed on properly between multiple handles without any information getting lost.